songster-sa/aws-developer-associate-notes/readme.md

     - copy paste code in lambda ide
     - cloud formation
 - **lambda concurrent execution limit 1000**
+    - out of 1000 - 100 is kept for unreserved account concurency - so we can set max 900
     - provisioned concurrency - to scale without fluctuations in latency
     - reserved concurrency - limits the maximum concurrency for the function
 - **concurrent execution = (event or request per second) X (execution duration)**
 - Lambda authorizer - to control access to API - 3rd party authorization strategies
+    - 2 types :
     - token based ( JWT or Oauth)
     - request parameter based
 - execution env = temp runtime env